redis/redis-doc/topics/streams-intro.md

 Similarly to blocking list operations, blocking stream reads are *fair* from the point of view of clients waiting for data, since the semantics is FIFO style.
 The first client that blocked for a given stream is the first that will be unblocked as new items are available.

-**XREAD** has no other options than **COUNT** and **BLOCK**, so it's a pretty basic command with a specific purpose to attack consumers to one or multiple streams.
+**XREAD** has no other options than **COUNT** and **BLOCK**, so it's a pretty basic command with a specific purpose to attach consumers to one or multiple streams.
 More powerful features to consume streams are available using the consumer groups API, however reading via consumer groups is implemented by a different command called **XREADGROUP**, covered in the next section of this guide.

 ## Consumer groups

 When the task at hand is to consume the same stream from different clients, then **XREAD** already offers a way to  *fan-out* to N clients, potentially also using slaves in order to provide more read scalability.
 However in certain problems what we want to do is not to provide the same stream of messages to many clients, but to provide a *different subset* of messages from the same stream to many clients.
-An obvious case where this is useful is the case of slow to process messages: the ability to have N different workers that will receive different parts of the stream allow to scale message processing, by routing different messages to different workers that are ready to do more work.
+An obvious case where this is useful is the case of slow to process messages: the ability to have N different workers that will receive different parts of the stream allows us to scale message processing, by routing different messages to different workers that are ready to do more work.

 In practical terms, if we imagine having three consumers C1, C2, C3, and a stream that contains the messages 1, 2, 3, 4, 5, 6, 7 then what we want is to serve the messages like in the following diagram: